Slowpoke12/legal-citator/attribution.md

 # Special thanks

-Special thanks to Shreyas Tirumala and the CS50 Office Hours team, Pablo Arredondo, Nathan Naze, Carl Malamud, Chris Sprigman, and everyone who has worked to free the law.
+Special thanks to Shreyas Tirumala and the CS50 Office Hours team, Pablo Arredondo, Nathan Naze, Carl Malamud, Chris Sprigman, Kirk Sigmon, and everyone who has worked to free the law.